-As discussed at the beginning of section, your data connections depend on the use you are making of the TES9 and the software installed in it.
+As discussed previously, your data connections depend on the use you are making of the TES9 and the software installed in it.
 The following sections describe each of these connections, but are not meant to imply that you should necessarily connect them all.